awslabs/aws-crt-python/README.md

 static: certificate has an existing certificate-key pair that was previously imported into the Keychain.
 Using key from Keychain instead of the one provided.
 ```

-## Custom Configurations
+## Crash Handler
-- Crash Handler: You can enable the crash handler by setting the environment variable `AWS_CRT_ENABLE_CRASH_HANDLER=1`.
+You can enable the crash handler by setting the environment variable `AWS_CRT_ENABLE_CRASH_HANDLER=1`.
 This will generate crash dumps in the event of a fatal error.